-- On the Columns tab of the table's property sheet.

-- In the Columns folder of the table.
+- On the Columns tab of the table's property sheet. - On the Columns tab in the right pane when a table is selected in the left pane.

-- In the Table Editor.

-The primary key columns have special icons to distinguish them from nonkey columns.
-The lists in both the table property sheet and the Columns folder display the primary key columns (along with the non-key columns) in the order that they were created in the database.
+The lists in both the table property sheet and on the Columns tab display the primary key columns (along with the non-key columns) in the order that they were created in the database.
 This may differ from the actual ordering of columns in the primary key.

-To create and edit the primary key using a property sheet:
+To create and edit the primary key (Sybase Central)

-- 1 Open the Tables folder. - 2 Right-click the table and choose Properties from the popup menu. - 3 Click the Columns tab of the property sheet. - 4 Use the buttons to change the primary key.
+- 1. Open the Tables folder. - 2.
+In the left pane, select the desired table. - 3.
+In the right pane, click the Columns tab. - 4.
+Change the primary as desired.